 If you’re going to invest in one major toy for your baby, a activity gym is the way to go.
-Otherwise known as a ba , these things are essentially saucers where babies six months and older can sit, play with toys, admire themselves in mirrors, and generally, experience their first sense of freedom.
+Otherwise known as a toddler activity center, these things are essentially saucers where babies six months and older can sit, play with toys, admire themselves in mirrors, and generally, experience their first sense of freedom.

-The Skip-Hop baby gym lets babies watch their own feet while playing.
-Trust us.
-This is must-see TV.
-It has toys that can be positioned anywhere for your baby, has a 360-degree rotating seat that turns and stretches, and ultimately, this turns into a coloring table for older kids.
+The Skip-Hop baby gym lets babies watch their own feet while playing, which provides more minutes of entertainment than you might think.
+It has toys that can be moved around, and a 360-degree rotating seat that turns and stretches.
+The whole unit converts into a coloring table for older kids.
 While this activity center is billed as being safe for babies 4 months and older, make sure they can sit up on their own before using it.
-Unlike others on this list, this activity gym has toy-attachment system clips that can be positioned anywhere for the baby, so the toys are always moving around and hence, keeping their interest piqued.

-We love the fact that this activity center transforms into a toddler table when your baby outgrows it.
-So less waste, and more use.
-A win-win.
 This baby activity center has a slew of toys, and a ramp that teaches babies cause and effect.
 It includes a high-flying giraffe rattle, teeter-totter zebra and lion, and palm tree spinner, an elephant bead bar with fishy clackers, a bee teether, and a removable musical alligator.
+We love that the seat pad is machine washable and that the unit can transform into a toddler table.
 It's suitable for babies 6 months and older, while the toddler play table is safe for kids 9 months and older.
-The seat pad is machine washable and when you're done with it, the center converts into a toddler activity table.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.